digitec-io/kd-course-player-client/README.md

 ## Packaging for Distribution

 All files must be contained in a single **zip archive**.
-This includes all of your `.html`, `.css` and `.js` files, plus any other assets _(like images)_ that are required to make your app function properly.
+This includes all of your `kdcp.conf.js`, `.html`, `.css` and `.js` files, plus any other assets _(like images)_ that are required to make your app function properly.

 ### Configuration File

 You will also be required to add a `kdcp.conf.js` file.
 This file allows you to define configuration details for your course.
-It also notifies the KD LMS website that the course was built using the **KD Course Player Client**.
+It also notifies the KD LMS website that the course integrates with the **KD Course Player Client**.

 #### Sample `kdcp.conf.js` file